Content is Tyrant: Is it Publish or Perish for Everybody Now?

 First they claim that they have content.
 They will say things like “look at our product descriptions (we copied from the manufacturers)”.

 Your sales copy is not content though – it’s part of the packaging.
 I try to explain it again and again.
-Some people get it faster than others but most of them grapple with the need to hire additional content creators.
+Some people get it faster than others but most of them grapple with the need to hire additional content creators or create content themselves.

 For search engine optimization and organic reach you still need links and shares but content is just one way to get those.